 However, the success of Heroes in its first year and the ongoing high ratings performances of Lost and 24 was somewhat of a confirmation that audiences would stick the course for ongoing narratives, and besides, even if they weren’t the most watched shows in America (although close to it) they still were highly profitable on the side.

-Heroes being comic book-inspired meant that inevitably the series had its own tie-in comic book.
+Heroes being comic book-inspired meant that inevitably the series had its own tie-in comic series.
 Initially published online, the inevitable hardback physical copy came in multiple editions with differing covers from the likes of Tim Sale and Alex Ross, with stories that actually crossed over with the events on the screen, filling in backstories and details that the series otherwise didn’t have time to do so in live action.

 That first year was exemplary, a command and mastery of storytelling that made for enthralling viewing.
 The show’s secret weapon was no doubt having Bryan Fuller on the writing staff.
-His script for ‘Company Man’, a bottle episode that also functioned as a brilliant origin tale for its central man of mystery Noah (a scene stealing performance from Jack Coleman) is frequently cited as the series’ very best episode and rightfully so.
+His script for ‘Company Man’, a bottle episode of sorts that also functioned as a brilliant origin tale for its central man of mystery Noah (a scene stealing performance from Jack Coleman) is frequently cited as the series’ very best episode and rightfully so.

 Fuller left at the end of the first season to create Pushing Daisies for ABC and it was clear as the second season began that the series was lost without his quirky, humanist touch that made Pushing Daisies and Wonderfalls such joys.
 Fuller, of course, would return to NBC and give the network the low rated but massively popular Hannibal, and while Fuller wasn’t the creator of Heroes, his voice suited it to a tee, and it was clear that that the series was lost without him in the second year.